ordergroove/sculptorjs/README.md

 ## Make Sure It's Working
 Load up your HTML page in your favorite browser and you should no longer be seeing the native select elements but their Sculptor JS counterparts.

+## Issues
+We love feedback!
+If you run into any issues while installing or using this project, please create a new issue [here](https://github.com/ordergroove/sculptorjs/issues).
+If the issue is related to a specific browser(s), then please be sure to leave the browser information in the issue description.